MOTOR VEHICLE POLICY

 1. Temporary parking permits are issued for campus guests.

-2. Any department requiring parking privileges for groups of visitors should contact the Louisiana College Department of Safety and Security five business days prior to the date of the special event.
+2. Any department requiring parking privileges for groups of visitors should contact the Louisiana Christian University Department of Safety and Security five business days prior to the date of the special event.

-3. Visitors who receive a parking citation may contact the Louisiana College Department of Safety and Security for appeal consideration.
+3. Visitors who receive a parking citation may contact the Louisiana Christian University Department of Safety and Security for appeal consideration.

 The direction is with the flow of traffic or as marked in parking area.
 Parking is not permitted in the following restricted, color-coded areas: